10 Inspirational Books on Creativity To Ignite Your Inner Spark

 A nearly life-threatening encounter with acute onset lupus, an incurable autoimmune disease, resulted in my being on disability for four years.

-I decided to find a way to return to work and to create a new normal.
+I returned to work and created a new normal.

 That journey led me to the book Full Catastrophe Living.

-Fascinated by the references to mindfulness based stress reduction (MBSR), I set of in search of a teacher.
+Fascinated by the references to mindfulness-based stress reduction (MBSR), I searched for a teacher.

 I found Beth Meeker and studied MBSR for eight weeks.